 There are two broad categories of arrest: arrests with a warrant and arrests without a warrant.

 A peace officer in Texas can submit an affidavit to a judge to obtain an arrest warrant in Texas by laying out probable cause that the person committed a criminal offense.
-A judge may sign an arrest warrant authorizing arrest, but under Code of Criminal Procedure Article 18.03 a judge may also sign a search warrant that authorizes the arrest of a person.
+A judge may sign a warrant authorizing arrest, but under Code of Criminal Procedure Article 18.03 a judge may also sign a search warrant that authorizes the arrest of a person.

 A Texas peace officer must have two things in order to make a warrantless arrest: probable cause and statutory authority.
 Probable cause is developed when an officer’s logical investigation discovers facts that would lead a reasonably intelligent and prudent person to believe you have committed a crime.